mkaraaslan-dev/Basic_T-Ground-Control-Station/README.md

 # Basic_T-Ground-Control-Station

 This application shows the received data from the UAV to the Basic T model standards.
+The program has been tested on a real UAV.
+Pygame library was used for gui and object oriented programming was adopted.
+Dronekit library was used for communication.

 ## version_1
 ![Basic_T](https://github.com/KARAASLAN-AI/Basic_T_Ground_Station_Control/blob/main/pygame%20window%202021-07-18%2013-09-14.gif)